How To Make Money From Dividends -The Right Way?

-For example, if a healthy company gives a dividend of Rs 10 this year and makes more profit in upcoming years, then it will increase its dividends in future.
+For example, if a healthy company gives a dividend of Rs 10 this year and makes more profit in the upcoming years, then it will increase its dividends in the future.

 Another important lesson to learn here is that– your dividends are going to increase.
 But your purchase price is going to remain constant throughout your holding time frame.

 Therefore, if you look at the dividend yield, the numerator (dividends) is going to increase with time.
 But the denominator (purchase price of the stock) is going to remain constant for you.
 In short, the dividend yield for that stock is going to increase in the future.